Home/Editorial Guides/Wieliczka Salt Mine Guide 2026: Tourist Route vs Miners’ Route, Stairs, and Bag Rules

 • Check the official touring times for your exact day instead of assuming the same schedule year-round.

-• Travel light so the luggage rules do not become your main problem at the entrance.
+• Travel light so the luggage rules don’t become your main problem at the entrance.

 • Wear closed, comfortable shoes either way, and pack a light layer for the underground temperature.

-• Double-check which shaft is printed on your ticket so you do not arrive at the wrong entrance.
+• Double-check which shaft is printed on your ticket so you don’t arrive at the wrong entrance.

 Sources